Russian battlecruiser Admiral Nakhimov

 The Kirov-class battlecruisers were developed to counter NATO submarines and carrier strike groups.
 Admiral Nakhimov has a large armament that originally included P-700 Granit anti-ship missiles, S-300F surface-to-air missiles, 4K33 Osa-M surface-to-air missiles, and several anti-submarine missile launchers.
 It also has a helicopter landing pad and under-deck facilities to store three Kamov Ka-27 helicopters.
 To enable the ship to reach a high speed of over 30 knots, it is equipped with a combined nuclear and steam system, with each of its two steam turbines being connected to a nuclear reactor and an oil-fired boiler that provides additional power.

 Since 1999 Admiral Nakhimov is undergoing a repair and a refit to receive new and improved weaponry and had been scheduled to re-enter service with the Russian Navy in around 2022.
 The date for the ship's return to service is uncertain.
 In 2021 it was reported that the ship's return to service would be delayed until "at least" 2023 while in February 2022 it was reported that Sevmash CEO Mikhail Budnichenko noted that the warship was planned for delivery in 2022.
 Later in the year it was again reported that the vessel's return to service might be delayed as late as 2024, with this being eventually confirmed by the head of United Shipbuilding Corporation Alexei Rakhmanov.
 In December 2024, TASS reported that the ship had begun factory sea trials after its repairs and modernization.
+The battlecruiser is assigned to Russia's Northern Fleet.